19 In Movies lists

 The series, based on the book of the same name by Sarah Walker, tells the story of a journalist whose main task is to answer questions from young readers and help them solve problems with advice.

 But Plum herself cannot boast of high self-esteem and suffers from criticism of her weight all her life.
-So she decides to get rid of the “problem” radically – she will resort to surgical intervention.
+So, she decides to get rid of the “problem” radically – she will resort to surgical intervention.
+While Plum is waiting for the operation, a scandal within the feminist community flares up, and a whirlpool of events twists the main character.

 This series is not about diets, and it isn’t really a comedy.
 Instead, it is a metaphor for a rather hostile world where a woman is subject to mental and physical abuse.
 The series tackles several important themes at once.
+The theme of body positivity is torn apart in Alicia’s throwing between the two extremes of “the cult of a thin body – body positivity.”

 The heroine accepts Verena’s offer and is included in the program to refuse the operation and be herself.

 However, this experience is traumatic and leads the heroine to unexpected results.
-The director Marty Noxon seems to be trying to say that the phenomenon of body positivity is not a one-size-fits-all solution.
+The director, Marty Noxon seems to be trying to say that the phenomenon of body positivity is not a one-size-fits-all solution.
 Sometimes it just doesn’t work.
+The series also touches on themes of violence and sexual harassment of sexuality.

-But, perhaps the most important moral of Dietland is that a woman can never be safe, whether she is thin or fat, wise or stupid in society, or alone.
+But, perhaps the most important moral of Dietland is that a woman can never be safe, whether she is thin or fat, wise or stupid in society or alone.

 Brittany Runs a Marathon (2019)

-Dangerous film of body positivity.
+Dangerous film about body positivity.

 I’m thrilled I found this movie!
 Finally, I saw a heroine who wanted to lose weight, not to conquer the stage or get married.
 Brittany wants to lose weight for health!
 But first things first.

 Brittany is a 28-year-old Manhattan girl with no ambition.
 She works in a barely paid position in the theater and goes to parties at night.
 After a visit to the doctor, she learns that she needs to make significant lifestyle changes, including losing 55 lbs.
+But she can’t afford a gym membership, and Brittany needs plan B. So the girl decides to change her life and starts with sports.

-Brittany chooses running as a physical activity, which is difficult for her, given the extra weight and lack of sports in her life.
+The heroine chooses running as a physical activity, which is difficult for her, given the extra weight and lack of sports in her life.
 However, in the running group, she makes a new friend – Seth, who hates sports just like she does.

-Brittany’s journey to a new life doesn’t follow any stereotypes, which makes her wins so significant, and her mistakes so poignant, that you won’t be able to remain indifferent every time she goes wrong.
+Brittany’s journey to a new life doesn’t follow any stereotypes, which makes her wins so significant and her mistakes so poignant that you won’t be able to remain indifferent every time she goes wrong.
 This depiction of self-improvement of her character Jillian Bell is pure gold.

-Start slowly and step by step go towards it, because you want to be happy and you will achieve it!
+Start slowly and step by step go towards it because you want to be happy and you will achieve it!

 Real Women Have Curves (2002)